pidg3/edinburgh-weather/README.md

 In rough priority order:

-* We have hard coded APP_ID.
+* We have hard coded APP_ID credential for openweathermap.
 This is a red flag, even though in this case it is a free API and will taken down after a few days.
 Given more time I would probably spin up a little AWS Lambda/API Gateway backend to obscure the API key; I would then have the front end talk to this instead of the openweathermap API directly.
 We would also need to remove the key from the Github repo, including old commits.
 * There is a nasty hack for handling the UK time zone in Utils.js.
 This needs replacing with something more sophisticated.
 * Test coverage is low: more tests needed for components/rendering.
 * CSS classes could use tidying up.